Ropes & Gray and ACLU Obtain Historic Trial Victory In Constitutional Challenge to Massachusetts Voter Registration

 The trial victory represents a significant achievement for voting rights advocates, who have faced widespread difficulty advancing similar arguments in federal courts.
 The Court’s July 24 ruling was based on its analysis of the Massachusetts state constitution.
 Secretary Galvin is appealing the decision.

-The Ropes & Gray trial team working on a pro bono basis included partner Kirsten Mayer and associates Patrick Welsh and Jessica Soto (all of Boston).
+The Ropes & Gray trial team working on a pro bono basis included associates Patrick Welsh and Jessica Soto (both of Boston).